YesCT/alim.ac/source/blog/2014-02-01-global-drupal-sprint-weekend.html.md

 ## Local environment

 I had a laptop running OS X 10.8.5 and [MAMP][] 2.1.2.
 You will also need [git][] to be installed to run the `git clone` commands.
+My notes will be helpful to someone who has gone through installing Drupal via browser, but wants to speed up or automate the process on the command line.

 [MAMP]: http://www.mamp.info/en/index.html
 [git]: http://git-scm.com

 ## Set up drush

-I had a previous version of drush installed (6.0-dev) and I wanted to use 7.0.
-I used `pear` to install, so to uninstall the existing drush:
+I had a previous version of drush installed (6.0-dev) but I wanted to use 7.0.
+I used `pear` to install, so to uninstall the existing drush I used:

 ``` shell
 sudo pear uninstall drush/drush